britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 WINTERBOURNE, <i>after a silence:</i> What do you know about her?

-MADAME DE KATKOFF.
-Nothing but that we are again at the same hotel.
+MADAME DE KATKOFF: Nothing but that we are again at the same hotel.
 A former servant of mine, a very unprincipled fellow, is now in her mother’s employ, and he was the first person I met as I left my rooms to-day.
 I imagine from this that the young lady is not far off.

-WINTERBOURNE.
-Not far off from him.
+WINTERBOURNE: Not far off from him.
 I wish she were farther!

-MADAME DE KATKOFF.
-She struck me last summer as remarkably attractive.
+MADAME DE KATKOFF: She struck me last summer as remarkably attractive.

-WINTERBOURNE.
-She’s exactly what she was last summer — only more so!
+WINTERBOURNE: She’s exactly what she was last summer — only more so!

-MADAME DE KATKOFF.
-She must be quite enchanting, then.
+MADAME DE KATKOFF: She must be quite enchanting, then.

-WINTERBOURNE.
-Do you wish me to fall in love with her?
+WINTERBOURNE: Do you wish me to fall in love with her?

-MADAME DE KATKOFF.
-It would give me particular pleasure.
+MADAME DE KATKOFF: It would give me particular pleasure.
 I would go so far as to be the confidant of your passion.

-WINTERBOURNE.
-I have no passion to confide.
+WINTERBOURNE: I have no passion to confide.
 She’s a little American flirt.

-MADAME DE KATKOFF, aside.
-It seems to me there is a certain passion in that!
+MADAME DE KATKOFF, <i>aside:</i> It seems to me there is a certain passion in that!

-WINTERBOURNE.
-She’s foolish, frivolous, futile.
+WINTERBOURNE: She’s foolish, frivolous, futile.
 She is making herself terribly talked about.

-MADAME DE KATKOFF.
-She looked to me very innocent — with those eyes!
+MADAME DE KATKOFF: She looked to me very innocent — with those eyes!

-WINTERBOURNE.
-Oh, yes, I made a great deal of those eyes — they have the most charming lashes.
+WINTERBOURNE: Oh, yes, I made a great deal of those eyes — they have the most charming lashes.
 But they look at too many people.

-MADAME DE KATKOFF.
-Should you like them to fix themselves on you?
+MADAME DE KATKOFF: Should you like them to fix themselves on you?
 You’re rather difficult to please.
 The young lady with your aunt is too grave, and this poor little person is too gay!
 You had better find some one who’s between the two.

-WINTERBOURNE.
-You are between the two, and you won’t listen to me.
+WINTERBOURNE: You are between the two, and you won’t listen to me.

-MADAME DE KATKOFF.
-I think I understand your country-people better than you do.
-I have learned a good deal about them from my obser- vation of yourself.
+MADAME DE KATKOFF: I think I understand your country-people better than you do.
+I have learned a good deal about them from my observation of yourself.

-WINTERBOURNE.
-That must have made you very fond of them!
+WINTERBOURNE: That must have made you very fond of them!

-MADAME DE KATKOFF.
-It has made me feel very kindly toward them, as you see from my interest in those young ladies.
+MADAME DE KATKOFF: It has made me feel very kindly toward them, as you see from my interest in those young ladies.
 Don’t judge them by what they seem.
 They are probably just the opposite, for that is precisely the case with yourself.
 Most people